riscv-mcu/ses_nuclei_sdk_projects/README.md

-# SEGGER Embedded Studio For Nuclei Processor Core
+# SEGGER Embedded Studio Prebuilt Projects For Nuclei Processor Core

 [Nuclei System Technology](https://www.nucleisys.com/) is the first professional RISC-V processor IP and solution company in mainland China.
 Our RISC-V processor IPs have been used for mass production in many top fabless companies.
-And We collaborated with GigaDevice for the first RISC-V based general-purpose MCU in the world — GD32VF103.
+And We collaborated with GigaDevice for the first RISC-V based general-purpose MCU in the world - **GD32VF103**.

-This project supplies demos for hbird_eval board and RV-star board.
+This repo supplies prebuilt Nuclei SDK SES projects for hbird_eval board and RV-STAR board.

+> **SES** is short for [Segger Embedded Studio for RISC-V](https://www.segger.com/products/development-tools/embedded-studio/editions/risc-v/)

 # Nuclei Advantages: